velipso/nightmare/docs/midi.md

 The data also happens to be pretty damn dirty too -- which helps us in figuring out good strategies for recovering useful information.

+I've also downloaded the entire [VGMusic.com](http://vgmusic.com/) website, which provided another 30,687 MIDI files, 886 MB of data.

 MIDI Overview
 -------------